folushooladipo/opening-hours/README.md

 ## Reasonable extra features
 - Each row in the schedule is highlighted when hovered.
 - The schedule can display fractional times like 12:01 AM, 3:42 PM etc.
+- The "TODAY" tag is not hardcoded.
+Instead, it is determined using the actual weekday on which you view the app.